 Jenni from Chilling with Lucas recently visited and reviewed The Melville Hotel in Blackpool for us.
 Here is what she thought:

 We were recently asked by Nikki if we would go and review a hotel in Blackpool on behalf of her.
 I jumped at the chance as we had been saying we would take Lucas to the illuminations and they are finishing this weekend.
 When we arrived at The Melville we were given the key to our room and had everything explained to us about where a lounge was if we wanted to watch the TV in a communal area, where the dining room is for breakfast (served 8.30-9.30) and the bar.
+If you are looking to book this or another hotel have a look at this hotel booking app.

 We went up to the room and although it is dated (think patterned carpets and avocado shower suite) we were happy with it, it had a double bed, 2 single beds, a wardrobe, chair, kettle with tea, coffee, sugar and milk and a TV.